Azure/RGCOPY/README.md

 RGCOPY has been developed for copying an SAP landscape and testing Azure with SAP workload.
 Therefore, it [supports](./rgcopy-docu.md#Supported-Azure-Resources) the most important Azure resources needed for SAP, as virtual machines, managed disks and Load Balancers.
 However, you can use RGCOPY also for other workloads.

-> RGCOPY is not an SAP deployment tool.
+>  :memo: **Note:** RGCOPY is not an SAP deployment tool.
 It simply copies Azure resources (VMs, disks, NICs ...).
 It does not change anything inside the VMs like changing the server name at the OS level or applying SAP license keys.

 RGCOPY has 3 different operation modes.
 By default, RGCOPY is running in Copy Mode.